leafac/leafac.com/a-system-for-working-on-creative-projects/index.md

 Find a person, share with her your answers to the eight points we’re talking about here, and ask her to check in with you every day.

 Your accountability person isn’t there to give you feedback on your project, or to push you into working more.
-She’s only there to check whether you’re behaving as promised; if you’re following the schedule.
+She’s only there to check whether you’re behaving as promised; if you’re following your schedule.

 Speaking of which: